ziotom78/raytracing_course/tomasi-ray-tracing-02a.md

 -   RGB encoding uses three scalar quantities to identify a color: red, green, blue (**R**ed, **G**reen, **B**lue).

--   Based on the *additive* synthesis of colors, which is perfect for monitors (printers use *subtractive* synthesis, and use CYMK encoding).
+-   Based on the *additive* synthesis of colors, which is perfect for monitors (printers use *subtractive* synthesis, and use CMYK encoding).

--   Linked to the operation of old cathode ray tube televisions and replicated on modern LED and LCD screens
+-   Inherited from the operation of cathode ray tube (CRT) televisions and replicated on modern LED and LCD screens

 ![](./media/lcd-pixels-closeup.png){height=200px}